alexandreweiss/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - OCI can be considered as a normal remote / branch site for your corporate network : you cannot use in OCI IP spaces that overlap with your existing addressing plan.

-- Connectivity between Azure and OCI can be addressed using 3 methods that are and/or options :
+- Connectivity between Azure and OCI happens using different path whether it is for business data exchange, administration ...
+These are and/or options :

-  - Azure Application workload to Oracle workload and vice-versa using Express Route (ExR) circuit : this is the direct / low latency cloud to cloud connectivity.
-Connection can land :
+  - **Azure Application workloads to Oracle workloads** and vice-versa using Express Route (ExR) circuit : this is the direct / low latency cloud to cloud connectivity.

+  - **Oracle workload operation** : this is usually RDP, SSH or even SQL Client connection

+- In the recommendations below, the use of Express Route Global Reach may incur additionnal bandwidth costs that can be identified using the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
+This is especially true when you migration large quantity of data from on-premises to Oracle using ExR circuit.

+- In an Azure Regions that support [Availability Zones (AZ)](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview#availability-zones), placing your Azure workloads in one zone or the other can have a small impact on latency.

+**Design recommendations:**

+- To **connect Azure Application and Oracle workloads**, you can use
-    - on a single vNet with a dedicated ExR Gateway SCHEMA
+  -  a single vNet with an ExR Gateway

-    - on a hub and spoke architecture with a shared ExR Gateway that may be connected to other ExR circuit to on-premises SCHEMA

-  - Oracle workload administration :

-    - From a jumpbox in Azure : you have to think about the routing especially if you have multiple ExR gateways SCHEMA

-    - From on-premises :
     SCHEMA

+  - an existing hub and spoke topology with an ExR Gateway that is shared with other ExR circuit to on-premises

+    SCHEMA

+- To **operate Oracle resources hosted in OCI**, you can :

+  - Use a jumpbox located in Azure.
+It can be
+    - from an isolated vNet connected to OCI

+    SCHEMA

+    - from a spoke vnet connected to your hub hosting the ExR Gateway to OCI

+    SCHEMA

+  - Connect from on-premises :

      - You already have an ExR circuit to Azure : you can use Global Reach to bind existing ExR circuit to OCI ExR circuit.
 Microsoft router becomes the switching point between clouds.

+     SCHEMA

     - You can leverage any cloud exchange provider you may already use to connect to Azure and buy from them a logical connector to OCI.
 Your edge router become the switching point between clouds.

+    SCHEMA

+- To obtain best latency, you should :

+  - Enable [FastPath](https://docs.microsoft.com/en-us/azure/expressroute/about-fastpath) on your ExR Gateway whenever it is possible

+  - if you target Azure Region that supports Availability Zones, test latency from VMs located in each of the 3 zones initiating tcp handshake to an Oracle VM.

 ## Plan for inbound and outbound internet connectivity